e00E/e00E.github.io/content/blog/null-terminated-strings-are-incorrect.md

 SQLite [claims](https://www.sqlite.org/datatype3.html) its string type stores UTF-8.
 This is incorrect because SQLite uses null terminated strings.
 If you try to store a string containing a null byte, it will **silently** be cut off.

 Postgres [claims](https://www.postgresql.org/docs/15/multibyte.html) its string type can store UTF-8.
 This is incorrect because Postgres uses null terminated strings.
-This is handled better than in SQLite because Postgres [documents](https://www.postgresql.org/docs/15/datatype-character.html) (search for `NUL`) the restriction and attempts to errors when a string containing a null byte would be used.
+This is handled better than in SQLite because Postgres [documents](https://www.postgresql.org/docs/15/datatype-character.html) (search for `NUL`) the restriction and errors when a string containing a null byte would be used.